Pre-electoral coalition agreement from the Black-Scholes point of view: Elections in Montenegro -- a case study

 \section{Elections in Montenegro -- a case study}

 We shall now analyze a few examples from practice.
+The parliament in Montenegro has 81 representative and the election threshold is $3\%$.
 Recent elections in Montenegro are convenient since fifteen parties and alliances took part in the elections and two of them were very close to the election threshold.
-The parliament in Montenegro has 81 representative and the election threshold is $3\%$.
-If they made a pre-elections agreement with ideologically similar parties, they would have the parliamentary status and the partner parties would even have more representatives (from purely theoretical point of view i.e. by adding supports obtained by the respective parties).
+If they made a pre-elections agreement with ideologically similar parties, they would have the parliamentary status and the partner parties would even have more representatives (from purely theoretical point of view, i.e., by adding supports obtained by the respective parties and disregarding potential loss/gain of votes due to entering the coalition).

 We recall that pre-elections data are taken from \cite{CEDEM} and the elections results from \cite{DIK}.